liliaqvq/liliaqvq/README.md

-- what happens if someone call me on the phone -> https://www.youtube.com/watch?v=jLVh7X8wmqw 📱
+- what happens when someone calls me on the phone -> https://www.youtube.com/watch?v=jLVh7X8wmqw 📱
 - favorite song of the moment -> https://www.youtube.com/watch?v=L1FdEBTJXus 🎶
 - How to reach me -> lili.aqueveque@gmail.com 📧
 - I'm currently learning in 4Geeks Academy 🤓